pysat/pysat/docs/new_instrument.rst

 will direct information, warnings, and debug statements appropriately.

+.. _rst_new_inst-test:

 Testing Support
 ===============
-All modules defined in the __init__.py for pysat/instruments are automatically tested when pysat code is tested.
+All modules defined in the ``__init__.py`` for pysat/instruments are automatically tested when pysat code is tested.
 To support testing all of the required routines, additional information is required by pysat.

 Below is example code from the pysatMadrigal Instrument module, dmsp_ivm.py.
 The attributes are set at the top level simply by defining variable names with the